 Number of servers: N/A | Server locations: 145 | IP addresses: N/A | Maximum devices supported: 3

 With 145 different locations across 94 countries, ExpressVPN should allow you to find a swift server from anywhere in the world.
 The service excels in the mobile department by offering intuitive custom apps, in particular for Android and iOS.
 Naturally, all of that means nothing without solid speeds and this VPN certainly delivers in that regard with very good performance levels overall.

 ExpressVPN costs more than most VPNs and there’s no free trial available to get a sneak preview.
-If you opt to sign up, the 1-year plan is the most affordable choice.
+If you opt to sign up, the 1-year plan is the most affordable choice, plus you get a bonus three months.
 However, if you're not satisfied with the service, you can contact customer support within 30 days of your purchase and get a full refund, no questions asked.
 The packages available are:

 Best balance of performance and price